Every driver fears getting into a car accident – but no matter how careful a driver you are, you cannot avoid the possibility entirely.

 3) See a Medical Professional

-If you did not need emergency medical treatment after your accident, you may be under the mistaken impression that you do not need to go see a doctor.
-It is extremely important for anyone involved in an accident to undergo a thorough medical evaluation for two reasons:
+If you did not need emergency medical treatment after your accident, you might be under the mistaken impression that you do not need to see a doctor.
+Anyone involved in an accident needs to undergo a thorough medical evaluation for two reasons:

-4) Protect Your Rights – Contact a Los Angeles Car Accident Lawyer
+4) Protect Your Rights – Contact an Accident Lawyer